Mark-Renzi/UNBEATABLE-Low-Latency-Mod/README.md

 Check `BepInEx/LogOutput.log` after launching.
 Look for:

 ```
-FMOD platform values forced to <length> × <count> (ASIO).
+FMOD platform values forced to <length> x <count> (ASIO).
 ...
 >>> SUCCESS: FMOD OUTPUT IS ASIO (driver N = "Your Device" (48000 Hz)) <<<
->>> Master limiter installed: ceiling=-0.3 dB, release=50 ms <<<
 ```

-If ASIO isn't available on your machine, you'll instead see the probe fail and the log will say it's staying on the fallback/WASAPI settings — that's expected behavior, not an error.
+If ASIO isn't available on your machine, you'll instead see the probe fail and the log will say it's staying on WASAPI... boo lame.

 ## Finding your ASIO device